WatsonMLDev/WSDiscordBot/README.md

 4. **Create a pull request**: Go to the 'Pull requests' tab of the  repository and click on 'New pull request'.
 Select the branch you created, then click on 'Create pull request'.

 Before creating a pull request, please ensure your code adheres to our coding standards and conventions.

+## Contact
+Feel free to join my discord server (https://discord.gg/kUcE6EP) and ask questions in our `general-discusion` channel.